sanhaus/control-panel.en/help/performance-monitoring/using/active-profiles-monitoring.md

 >
 >Active profiles monitoring from the Control Panel is available in beta, and subject to frequent updates and modifications without notice.
 >
->The feature is available to:
->
->* Campaign Standard customers hosted on AWS from build number 10368,
->* Campaign Classic customers from build number 8931.
->
->If you are using a previous build, you need to upgrade to use this feature.
+>The feature is available to customers hosted on AWS from Campaign Standard 10368 build and Campaign Classic 8931 build.
+If you are using a previous build, you need to upgrade to use this feature.

 ## About active profiles {#about-active-profiles}